Saint Andrew’s Parish Church, Fairlight

 The Earl and Countess Waldegrave

-William the 8th Earl Waldegrave (a direct descendant of William the Conqueror) and his wife Sarah, who funded much of the cost of building the current church.
+William the 8th Earl Waldegrave (a direct descendant of William the Conqueror) and his wife Sarah, and their daughters.

 St Peter’s Church Centre, Fairlight Cove